 Simon Jeynes

-I am co-founder and Executive Director of Christian School Management.
-I am passionate about ensuring that every seat in every Christian school is full and that every child in those seats is having a joyful, transformative experience.
-Excellent governance is an essential tool that supports our Christian schools in providing that experience.
-Excellent finances is not joy.
-Money is a mechanism for respecting and honoring and extending the ambition, work, plans of our teachers and children that, fulfilled in obedience to Our Father, brings joy.
+Simon is co-founder and Executive Director of Christian School Management.
+Simon is passionate about ensuring that every seat in every Christian school is full and that every student in those seats is having a joyful, transformative experience.

 Let’s imagine you have to make a pitch to your Board to make these funds available.
 What might you say?
 Of course, you know your own needs.
 The following might be helpful.